Christinepeng/Task3-ConfigurationChange/README.md

 The counter can range from 0 to a maximum of 1,000.
 Only the screen rotation configuration change needs to be handled.
 Output Format: The TextView should display the current counter value, updating every time the button is pressed.
 This value should persist across configuration changes.

+Output Format:
+The TextView should display the current counter value, updating every time the button is pressed.
+This value should persist across configuration changes.